langtech-bsc/AnonymizationPipeline/README.md

 There are 3 input formats that can be used to ingest text and perform the sensitive data identification and the anonymization phases.

 In al formats the text to be treated must contain a full context in each line.
 If the text is multiline, the line jumps can be replaced by `\n` or each line will be treated as a separate context.
+Examples of the plain text format and the minimal jsonl format can be found in the `example_input` directory.

 ### Plain text format
 Each line in the text file is a context that might contain sensitive data.
 Each context will be treated separately.